 Project Progress to Date:

-As of now, we have completed phases 1 and 2 of the proposed objectives.
+As of now, we have almost completed phases 1 and 2 of the proposed objectives.
 This includes characterization of the food waste components from the dining hall and their conversion to biocrude oil via HTL.
-Given the promising results of stage 2 in particular, additional tests were carried out to determine the increased energy yield of mixing two types of preferable feedstocks, as well as the wastewater quality resulting from the process.
+Given the promising results of stage 2 in particular, additional tests were carried out to determine the increased energy yield of mixing different types of preferable feedstocks to reach the best oil yield from food waste sources, as well as the wastewater quality resulting from the process.
 Looking ahead, we will aggregate these reaction outputs to meet our third project objective, which is a sustainability demonstration.
 As we have already done some tours and community displays, our intention is to upgrade our product to fuel that can be used in an additional presentation to inform the community about our proposed campus sustainability impact.
 Later in the fall semester, we will approach objective 4 to perform a complete system analysis when the large reactor model is operated using our optimized small scale results.

 Student Involvement and Outreach to Date: